LexiFi/dead_code_analyzer/docs/USAGE.md

 ### `--underscore`

 The compiler ignores unused values when their names are prefixed with an underscore (e.g. `let _x = ...`).
 The `dead_code_analyzer` imitates that behavior.
 One can enable the analysis and reports on such names using the `--underscore` option.

+> [!Note]
+> This behavior (ignoring names starting with underscore) is not only limited
+> to unused exported values but applied to all the report kinds.
+Thus, they are
+> all affected by the `--underscore` option.

 ### `--internal`

 The compiler already warns the user about unused values that are not exported.
 That is, values that are not exposed in the signature of a module.
 In case no interface is available, all the toplevel declaration are exported.
-Consequently, none of them can be reported unused by the compiler.
+Consequently, none of them can be reported by the compiler.
 In order to complement the compiler well, and fit some coding habits, the `dead_code_analyzer` keeps track of internal uses in implementations (`.ml`) without corresponding interfaces (`.mli`).